kylecotter/Sassy-CP/README.md

 # This repo is no longer being actively developed.
-Thanks for all the useage over the years!
+Thanks for all the usage over the years!
 With EE 6 around the corner we're going to archive this repo once that goes live.

 Sassy CP
 ==============================================================